Child Support

 Yes, child support can be waived in Missouri by altering a child support order or terminated by the court only.
 A parent who does not have sole custody of a child may request termination under the following reason: The child on the child support order lived under the noncustodial parent’s care for a period greater than thirty days without any overnight visitations with the custodial parent.

-Contact Davis | Family Law today at (816) 407-8702 to make an appointment with a knowledgeable Kansas City child support lawyer.
+Contact Davis | Family Law today at (816) 407-8702 to make an appointment with our knowledgeable Kansas City child support lawyer.

 Clients Share Their Stories